Friday, December 31, 2021

 What about a play […] about women who are determined to see through a pregnancy whatever the difficulties.
 I am not talking through my hat, as I gave birth, when our first child was seventeen months old, to twin boys following a very difficult pregnancy.
 It was suggested that my babies should be medically aborted since X-rays showed that they were likely to be delicate.
 I declined the offer.
 The babies did not live, but I have never regretted the decision we made.
 They remain part of our family and I am grateful for what they gave to me of courage and maturity.
 Countless women are making the same kind of decision all the time.
 This seems to me wonderful dramatic material as well as true reality.
 If only such ideas were acceptable.
 But they are not.
 (Cleaning-Up TV, p.
 168.)

 Her views did align with those of today’s radical progressivists in one respect — and to this extent they too are quite right.
 She understood that words matter.
 In a television interview of 1973 with the writer Jill Tweedie, the conversation turned to the subject of swearing.
 “What can be actually damaging, actually harmful to children, about words?”
 Jill Tweedie asks.
 “Words are the means by which we express ourselves, by which to a great extent our culture is judged,” Whitehouse replies, “We have to help the young to grow through the rebellious crudities of adolescence and find more subtle, more beautiful, more tender ways of expressing what they feel.”
 “But is there any harm,” Tweedie insists, “any active harm in certain words?”
 “Yes, certainly,” says Whitehouse, “because it’s the degradation of your culture; it’s the degradation of the whole quality of the way you communicate with one another and the way you live.
 I think it [swearing] is a very harmful thing.”
-Not least as a Christian believer, a member of a religion of the Word, she understood that speech is never a trivial thing.
+Not least as a Christian believer, a member of a religion of the Word, she understood that speech is not trivial.
 Words are actions in so far as they influence other people’s thoughts and feelings and character, and to this extent at the very least they really do change reality.
 Freedom of speech notwithstanding, we have a duty to mind what we say and how.

 Jill Tweedie interviews Mary Whitehouse on Thames TV, 20 February 1973

 Mary Whitehouse understood another distinction that seems never to be made in our present fraught debate over freedom of speech: the difference between necessary offence and gratuitous offence.
 The former is something that we risk giving in any discussion of a controversial matter, and that parties in a debate must set aside, or rise above, for the sake of the common pursuit of truth.
 The latter, however, is offence caused for its own sake, for the sheer thrill of causing outrage or upset.
-And it is this second kind of offence that the BBC, from the Sixties onwards, has too often deliberately given to its family audiences.
+And it is this second kind of offence that the BBC, from the Sixties onwards, has too often given to its family audiences.

 The BBC has not appeared in a favourable light in this article, but it should not be forgotten that Mary Whitehouse, after the initial opening salvo of her manifesto, was always careful to ‘give appreciation to the many people working in the BBC whose programmes were first class in every respect’ (p.
 20).
 Such appreciation is as important now as it was then.
 But in spite of these individually excellent programmes, and the BBC’s still-matchless ability to rise to great occasions when it knows the world is watching, it seems beyond doubt that of the two schools of broadcasting, John Reith’s and Hugh Greene’s, it is the latter that has prevailed when it comes to everyday programming.
 (Just consider how jarringly the brash idents elbow aside the end of the Queen’s Christmas address every year).
 Figures such as Robin Aitken have argued that, since almost all of the people in charge of BBC programming share a particular world-view, this world-view inevitably influences the flavour of its output, and thereby undermines its claims to impartiality.
-In the past five years especially, there has been a growing and increasingly overt politicisation of much BBC output, and we seem to be back in late 1963, when, as Mary Whitehouse put it, ‘it looked exactly as if our much-respected BBC had launched into a trial of strength with its viewers and was determined to answer criticism by producing programmes even more likely to affront the good taste of the country’.
+In the past five years especially, there has been a growing and increasingly overt politicisation of much BBC output, and we seem to be back in late 1963, when, as Mary Whitehouse put it, ‘it looked exactly as if our much-respected BBC had launched into a trial of strength with its viewers and was determined to answer criticism by producing programmes even more likely to affront the good taste of the country.’
 (Cleaning-Up TV, p.
 20).

 Mary Whitehouse, film director Michael Winner and a studio audience debate violence in film and television.
 Hosted by Sarah Kennedy and broadcast on Thames TV on the 10th September, 1985.

-[1] Sandra Salmans, ‘British Woman Carries On Crusade Against Sex and Violence in the Media, Sarasota Herald-Tribune (NY Times News Service), 7 April 1977, p.
+[1] Sandra Salmans, ‘British Woman Carries On Crusade Against Sex and Violence in the Media’, Sarasota Herald-Tribune (NY Times News Service), 7 April 1977, p.
 53.

 Thursday, November 11, 2021